peterjast/reading-note/README.md

 ## Author
 Peter Staker

 *These courses are a huge stepping stone towards my new career as a Software Engineer.
-Pending successful completion of the program, I am scheduled to begin an apprenticeship with RealSelf via the Apprenti program.*
+I am scheduled to begin an apprenticeship with RealSelf via the Apprenti program this summer pending successful completion of the codefellows curriculum.*

 View my github profile [here](https://github.com/peterjast).